Dark Energy (v1.1)

 Since those initial assessments, scientists began using type 1a supernovae and other probes to measure the nature of dark energy.
 Until now, these results have shown the density of dark energy in the universe appears to be constant.
 This means the strength of dark energy remains the same, even as the universe grows—it doesn't seem to be spread more thinly as the universe gets bigger.
 We measure this with a number called w.
 Einstein's cosmological constant in effect set w to –1, and earlier observations have suggested this was about right.

-There has been some advancement in understanding dark energy recently - more specifically on the value of w.
-Enjoy this article on the advancement!!
+There has been a major advancement in understanding dark energy recently - more specifically on the value of w.

 Comments